m2dsupsdlclass/lectures-labs/README.md

   - [Recurrent Neural Networks and NLP](https://m2dsupsdlclass.github.io/lectures-labs/slides/05_deep_nlp/index.html)
   - [Expressivity, Optimization and Generalization](https://m2dsupsdlclass.github.io/lectures-labs/slides/06_expressivity_optimization_generalization/index.html)

+Note: press "P" to display the presenter's notes that include some comments and additional references.

 ### Lab and Home Assignment Notebooks

-The jupyter notebooks for the labs can be found in the `labs` folder of the [github repository](https://github.com/m2dsupsdlclass/lectures-labs/):
+The Jupyter notebooks for the labs can be found in the `labs` folder of the [github repository](https://github.com/m2dsupsdlclass/lectures-labs/):

     git clone https://github.com/m2dsupsdlclass/lectures-labs